Master of Science in Mental Health Counseling

 - Extensive internship, job listing and networking opportunities

-- Four unique areas of specialization, including Marriage, Couple and Family Therapy, Mental Health Counseling, Addictions/ Mental Health Counseling, and School Counseling (Note: Non-specialized General Counseling Studies track available for students not seeking licensure).
+- Two unique areas of specialization, including Addictions Counseling (WPB only) or Marriage, Couple and Family Counseling (Note: Non-specialized General Counseling Studies concentration available for students not seeking licensure).

 - Preparation for study at the doctoral level.